 Today, most parties are flying in to the thumb via Temsco Helicopters out of Petersburg.

 Bob and Dave had no air support.
 They started a month of perfect weather with two training climbs; the first hammerless ascent of Mt Slesse's Northeast Buttress, and the second clean ascent of the JLowe-Abalakov grade VI on Bonanza Pk.

 Afterward, they rode the ferry up to Petersburg, found a man with a boat, and hiked from Thomas Bay all the way in to the Witch's Cauldron.

-A brief summary of the teams schedule during ten days of the best weather anyone in Petersburg could remember; five days up the Baird to basecamp in the Witch's Cauldron, three days on the route, two days back to camp and on to Thomas Bay.
-WEATHER AND TRANSPORTATION
+A brief summary of the teams schedule starts with five days up the Baird to base camp in the Witch's Cauldron, three days on the route, two days back to camp and then out to Thomas Bay.

 They started climbing the face with the aim of doing the summit headwall.
 After a couple thousand feet, warm weather rockfall, a recent tragedy on the face, and wet rock convinced them to make a long traverse left, almost to the icefall, and then up to the base of the Northeast Rib.

 About twenty pitches led up the rib to the sunny summit ridge.
 A free rating of 5.10a and the use of rock shoes is what I remember hearing about.
 Their first bivouac was at the base of the ridge and maybe another near the summit.
 They described good climbing and relaxing evenings enjoying the view.

 WEATHER AND TRANSPORTATION

 To see Alaska's current weather use the FAA aviation cameras .
 Getting to know the dozens of webcam sites throughout Alaska can help decide when to book a flight for "smash and grab" mountaineering.

 Temsco Helicopters has a long history of flying climbers in from Petersburg.